menu

 Because occupations involving physical labor dominate the local economy, Carrollton is generally considered to be a blue-collar town.
 51.06% of the Carrollton workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Carrollton is a town of construction workers and builders, service providers, and professionals.
 There are especially a lot of people living in Carrollton who work in healthcare suport services (8.09%), food service (6.81%), and sales jobs (5.11%).

-A relatively large number of people in Carrollton telecommute to their jobs.
-Overall, about 7.59% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 7.59% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 In Carrollton, however, the average commute to work is quite long.
 On average, people spend 37.21 minutes each day getting to work, which is significantly higher than the national average.